WHO WE ARE > HOME > WHO WE ARE

 A crisis spurs action

-Since he moved to the U.S., Hachoose has been visiting his family in Zambia at least every two to three years.
+Since he moved to the U.S., Hachoose had been visiting his family in Zambia at least every two to three years.
 But one pivotal situation inspired him to give back to his country in a much more coordinated way than he ever had before.
 “The biggest life-changing event for me was in 2001,” he says.
 “There was a severe drought in the whole of Southern Africa.
 It was absolutely devastating.”
 That year he visited in April, which is the peak of Zambia’s harvest time.

 “It’s a time when people are healthy and the animals are fat and well fed.
 It’s a time when every face in the country is smiling.
 But that year, when I drove the five-hour journey from Lusaka to my village, all the places that sell produce or fish were abandoned.
 My family had very little to eat and very little to drink.
 It was a famine like I had never seen.
 I was absolutely shocked.”